magento/magento2/app/code/Magento/InventoryLowQuantityNotificationApi/README.md

 The `InventoryLowQuantityNotificationApi` module provides service contracts for managing Inventory Management notifications.

-This module is part of the MSI (Multi-Source Inventory) project.
-The [Inventory Management overview](https://devdocs.magento.com/guides/v2.3/inventory/index.html) describes the MSI project in more detail.
+This module is part of the new inventory infrastructure.
+The [Inventory Management overview](https://devdocs.magento.com/guides/v2.3/inventory/index.html) describes the MSI (Multi-Source Inventory) project in more detail.

 ## Installation details